jessolo/mdlive-sdk-demo/README.md

 | Eduardo Pool  | epool@nearsoft.com  | Senior Android Developer  |

 ## MDLive Sign In usage
-In order to access the MDLive dashboard you must to create a `MdlSSODetail` object with the required MDLive user information to access the MDLive dashboard.
+In order to access the MDLive dashboard, you must to create a `MdlSSODetail` object with the required MDLive user information.
 ```java
 Calendar birthdateCalendar = GregorianCalendar.getInstance();
 birthdateCalendar.set(1917, 0, 1);